 Prof. Dr. Sophie Loidolt

 I am professor of philosophy and hold the chair of practical philosophy at TU Darmstadt.
 My work centers on issues in the fields of phenomenology, political and legal philosophy, and ethics, as well as transcendental philosophy and philosophy of mind.
-I also have a strong interest in feminist philosophy and gender studies.
+I am particularly interested in theories of intersubjectivity, alterity, and plurality, as well as the connection between experience, normativity, and justification.

-My most recent book investigates the philosophy of Hannah Arendt which I conceive mainly as a phenomenology of plurality.
-Phenomenology of Plurality.
-Hannah Arendt on Political Intersubjectivity came out with Routledge in 2017 (paperback February 2020) and won the Edward Goodwin Ballard Book Prize in 2018.
+My last book from 2018 (paperback 2020) was awarded the Edward Goodwin Ballard Book Prize and investigates the philosophy of Hannah Arendt which I conceive mainly as a phenomenology of plurality.
 You can find a review here: [Notre Dame Philosophical Reviews]

 Research Profile